Skip to main content

 Now ask yourself: what should be held in the user's private state for the bulletin board?
 Hint: In this example, the private state does not evolve.
 It is simply a value that can be fetched through the local_secret_key() witness that the contract declared.

 If you answered, 'the secret key,' you were right.
-The bulletin board contract declared the type of the secret key data to be a byte array, which corresponds to the TypeScript type Uint8Array, so fill in the missing code, defining the the BBoardPrivateState type to have a secretKey property of type Uint8Array, like this:
+The bulletin board contract declared the type of the secret key data to be a byte array, which corresponds to the TypeScript type Uint8Array, so fill in the missing code, defining the BBoardPrivateState type to have a secretKey property of type Uint8Array, like this:

 export type BBoardPrivateState = {